Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 Angular.js is a great framework and I think that you are already in love with it.
 I expect to see you here for the next articles!

-Last but not least, I want to thank `Auser` from [ng-newsletter](http://www.ng-newsletter.com/) which told to me how to add this interactivity to my blog.
+Last but not least, I want to thank `Auser` from [ng-newsletter](http://www.ng-newsletter.com/) who told me how to add this interactivity to my blog.

 I hope you enjoyed it and I expect your comments :)